-LIMITATIONS OF THE CYCLE OF VIOLENCE.
-It is important to realize that there are some limitations to the cycle of violence.
-The cycle does not describe all violent relationships or all survivors' experiences of abuse.
+LIMITATIONS OF THE CYCLES AND PATTERNS OF VIOLENCE.
+It is important to realize that there are limitations to the cycle and patterns of violence.
+Not all domestic violence relationships will fit this cycle.
+Experiences of domestic violence can look very different depending on the relationship.

-- The cycle may better represent events early in the relationship and may not describe long-term abuse. - The cycle focuses more on the experience of acute physical violence that may not occur regularly in abusive relationships while neglecting the other coercive, controlling aspects of abusive relationships. - It presents violent episodes as isolated events rather than ongoing abuse, which is the reality for many victims. - Some victims are offended by the use of the phrase "honeymoon stage" as this implies that the abuse has ended when there is no physical violence and that this time in the relationship is loving. - Not all victims of abuse experience abuse in this way.
-Comparing a victim's experience of abuse to this cycle may not accurately reflect their experience. - The cycle of violence theory does not take into account the other forms of abuse including sexual, emotional, financial, and mental.
+- The phrase "honeymoon/seduction/apologies" stage may not be every survivor's experience as it implies that the abuse has ended when there is no physical violence and that this time in the relationship is loving. - Not all survivors experience abuse in this way.
+Comparing a victim's experience of abuse to this cycle may not accurately reflect their experience. - The cycle of violence does not take into account the other forms of abuse including financial, gas lighting, etc.